Natural gas in Papua New Guinea

 Papua New Guinea has exported liquefied natural gas (LNG) since 2014.
 The LNG sector is important to PNG's economy with US$2.95 billion in exports in 2020, and accounting for 5.25% of the GDP in 2019.
 On a global scale, PNG is a minor player, with 0.08% of world reserves In 2020, PNG was ranked 16th on the list of gas exporting countries.

 There are five LNG projects in PNG; only the Hides Project is fully operational.
 An agreement was made between the PNG government and a consortium of companies to develop the second project: the "Elk/Antelope" field.
 These companies cooperate under the Papua-LNG project.
-The development of the third project, the "Pn’yang Gas Field", is in an advanced planning stage.
+The development of the third project, the "P'nyang Gas Field", is in an advanced planning stage.
 The fourth LNG project in development is the "Western Gas" field.
-The fifth Gasca gasfield is offshore.
+The fifth Pasca gasfield is offshore.
 The benefits of LNG development for the country is a controversial issue.
 Government participation in the projects is controversial and has been a dominant theme in PNG politics in the past decade.
 It became a major issue in the events leading to the resignation of Peter O'Neill as prime minister.